Perodua Viva: 2007

-The Viva was launched in May 2007 with six variant: 660cc EX (manual), 850cc EX (manual), 1.0L SX (manual), 1.0L EZ (automatic), 1.0l SXi (manual) and 1.0l EZi (automatic).
-The SX and EZ variants was marketed as "Standard" while the SXi and EZi variants as "Premium".
+The Viva was launched on 10 May 2007 with six variant: 660cc EX (manual), 850cc EX (manual), 1.0L SX (manual), 1.0L EZ (automatic), 1.0l SXi (manual) and 1.0l EZi (automatic).
+The SX and EZ variants were marketed as "Standard" while the SXi and EZi variants were denoted "Premium".
 5 color choices were available at launch with an additional 2 color choices added in September 2007.

 2009

 On 20 July 2009, a 660 BX (manual) variant was added as the new base model and as the replacement for the Perodua Kancil.
 Compared to the 660 EX (manual) variant, notable differences included the omission of an audio player + speakers and an alarm system with central locking.

-On 23 July 2009, 'Elite' variants were introduced as new range topping variants replacing the 1.0L SX (manual), 1.0L EZ (automatic) and 1.0 EZi (automatic) variants with the Elite MT (manual), Elite AT (automatic) and Elite EZi (automatic) respectably.
-The 1.0 SXi variant was dropped.
-Elite variants featured redesigned front bumpers integrating fog lamps, altered rear bumpers featuring honeycomb grille, bonnet with bulge down the centre and a different design for the 14" alloy wheels.
+On 23 July 2009, 'Elite' variants were introduced as new range topping variants replacing the 1.0 Standard and Premium variants with the Elite MT (manual), Elite AT (automatic) and Elite EZi (automatic) respectably.
+Elite variants featured redesigned front bumpers integrating fog lamps, chrome door handles, altered rear bumpers featuring honeycomb grille, bonnet with bulge down the centre and a different design for the 14" alloy wheels.

-A 1.0 (automatic) variant was also introduced silently featuring identical specifications to the 850 (manual) variant apart from powertrain while the 660 EX (manual) variant gained body colour bumpers (previously material colour) and a CD player (replacing the cassette player from before).
+A 1.0 (automatic) variant was also introduced silently featuring identical specifications to the 850 EX apart from the transmission and powertrain while the 660 EX (manual) variant gained body colour bumpers (previously material colour) and a CD player (replacing the cassette player from before).